LucDachary/ouihelp-secret-santa/README.md

 # Subject
 A group of demanding friends gather for Christmas and would like to exchange gifts anonymously.

-Write a piece of software that processes the list of participants so each person knows who make a gift to.
+Write a piece of software that processes the list of participants so each person knows who to make a gift to.
 The friends are picky so the software must abide by these rules:
 1. each person must make and receive exactly one gift;
 2. a recipient does not make a gift to his source;